Spain off the beaten path: 27 Bucket list-worthy places!

 The easiest, if not the only way to get to Castril is by car.
 It is really off the beaten path in Spain but so worth the visit.

 There are no hotels in the village.
 They are all spread around the natural park.
-You find a lot of incredible Casas Rurales, though good value for money and about the closest you get to Castril is El Maño I, only 12 kilometers from the center which makes it walkable.
+You find a lot of incredible Casas Rurales, though good value for money and about the closest you get to Castril is El Maño I, only 12 kilometers from the center.

 There are many secret places to visit in Spain like Sendero de la Cerrada del Rio Castril